harshsethi07/Calender-app/README.md

 # Calender-App

-A Simple Calender tool written in C++
+A Simple calender tool written in C++.
-Uses simple for loops and basic level c++ programming.
+Uses simple "for" loops and basic c++ programming.
 Very easy to understand and use.

 # Terminal Commands for Linux